Ludhiana district

 Ludhiana district is one of the 23 districts in the Indian state of Punjab.
 It is Punjab's largest district by both area and population.
 Ludhiana, the largest city in Punjab, is the district headquarters.
+Named after the Lodhi Dynasty of Delhi, originally spelled as Lodhi-ana later clubbed and changed as Ludhiana.

 The main industries are bicycle parts and hosiery.
-Ludhiana is a hub of ladies footwear manufacturing small scale units around 10000 units.
-Ludhiana is the largest city in the state.
+Ludhiana is a hub of ladies footwear manufacturing, with around 10,000 small-scale units.
 The district is made up of seven tehsils, seven sub-tehsils and twelve development blocks.

 Ludhiana district has the highest HDI in Punjab at 0.761 (2004 UNDP).

 History

 Ludhiana gets its name from the Lodhi Dynasty, which is believed to have founded the city in 1480.
-During the reign of the Mughal emperor Akbar the area formed part of the Sarkar of Sirhind.
-Chakar, Talwandi Rai in 1478 AD, Raikot in 1648 AD and Jagraon in 1688 AD were founded by the Raj family of Raikot.
+During the reign of the Mughal emperor Akbar, the area formed part of the Sarkar of Sirhind.
+Chakar, Talwandi Rai in 1478 AD, Raikot in 1648 AD and Jagraon in 1688 AD were founded by the Manj Rajput Rai family of Raikot.
+It is said that one of the Rai rulers of Raikot, named Rai Kalha (chaudhary of Raikot and Jagraon), gave sanctuary to Guru Gobind Singh in 1705 in the aftermath of the Battle of Chamkaur and Uch-da-Peer (meaning "saint of Uch") episode of the tenth Guru's life, when the Mughal armies were in hot pursuit of the religious leader.
+In thanks for this, the Guru gifted Ganga Sagar (a metal surahi) and a sword with an inscribed blade to the Rai dynasty of Raikot, known as the Raikot sword.

 In the latter period of Mughal rule the western part of the district was leased to the Rais of Raikot.
 By the early eighteenth century, they had become semi-independent of the Mughals.
 The villages in Ludhiana district remained independent and under the rule of local powerful village Sikh chieftains, from 1707 to 1835.
 In 1747 Ahmad Shah Durrani invaded and battled the imperial army near Khanna.
 Although the Mughals were able to stop Ahmad Shah, his subsequent invasions weakened the Mughals, which allowed the Rais to take control of Ludhiana town in 1760.